Originally Published on: Aug 13, 2012 @ 06:00

 - Remain calm, patient and good-humored

-Credibility has two key components: trustworthiness and expertise.
+Credibility has 2 key components: trustworthiness and expertise.

 I firmly believe that a person needs to do what they say and say what they will do.
 And I know professionals are busy people, and often become quite occupied with business matters, which is why planning your next steps and following through with your plan is so important.

 I planned to graduate ISU in 1995…one step at a time!

 Little did I know back then that in my future I would be taking a lot more steps to receive a master’s degree!
 Much more to come on that…..much more!